LironHaim15/FlightGear_Simulator_Control_App/FlightGear Simulator Control App/README.md

 * Joystick and Dashboard are viewable and not interactive.
 * Load Detection alogorithm by pressing the 'Load Detection Algo' button, browse for suitable dll file and load it by pressing 'Load'.
 If the dll was loaded successfully the window will close.
 Once loaded, if there are any anomalies detected, they will be displayed in the anomalies list.
 Press any anomaly to jump in time to the moment it occurs.
 Anomalies are highlighted in red in graph.
 * You can load new detection algorithm at any time.
 * For more details, you can press, drag and zoom in & out the graph.
+TIP: double-click on the mouse wheel when curser is on the graph to reset the graph's view.

 ---